 2. Take action

 Once you’ve carefully read the letter, it’s time to take action.
 You may need to respond to the letter by a specific date.
-Make sure to avoid any penalties and preserve your right to appeal by meeting his deadline.
-If the letter doesn’t explicitly ask for a response, then no response is required.
-Make sure to:
+Make sure to avoid any penalties and preserve your right to appeal by meeting this deadline.
+No response is required if the letter doesn’t explicitly ask for a response.

 3. Avoid future IRS letters